ChrisWag91/PI-LCNC/README.md

 Make sure to check the steps given under *Usage & Setup*

 ## Features
-- DC-DC Power Supply for Rapsberry (Input Voltage 8-36V)
+- DC-DC Power Supply for Rapspberry Pi (Input Voltage 8-36V)
 - Adapter for LPT connector
-- Pin header for addional 5V signals from the Raspberry Pi
+- Pin header for additional 5V signals from the Raspberry Pi

 ## Limitations
 - 15000 Steps / s max due to Jitter of RPI

 ## Get PCB kits here:
-Please contact me under christoph.wagner91@gmail.com if you want a kit for with the PCBs.
+Please contact me under christoph.wagner91@gmail.com if you want to bux a kit containing the PCBs and the hardware.

 ## Required Hardware
 - 1pcs  Raspberry Pi 4 (4GB or 8GB)